 Important considerations:

 Effective Summer A/C 2009, an additional grading component has been added to successfully complete and receive word credit for courses that meet the university writing requirement (formerly Gordon Rule).
 Course grades now will have two components.
 Professors will indicate whether or not students met the writing requirement AND will assign a course grade.
 Therefore, to receive writing credit students must receive a grade of C or higher AND satisfactory completion of the writing component.
 It is possible not to meet the writing requirement and still pass the class.
 Students should review their degree audits after receiving their grades to verify receipt of credit for the writing component.

+Writing requirement credit can only be obtained once for a course.
+If a student meets the writing requirement in a course, repeating the course will not result in any additional writing requirement credit.

 Finding Appropriate Courses